oyvindwagner/cimilestone2/README.md

 * Tested the searchbox input by searching different locations and observing the feedback receieved.

 * The HTML and CSS validator at W3 (https://validator.w3.org/) was used when testing the code.
+JavaScript was validated using JSHint (https://jshint.com/)

 ## Deployment
 The code is hosted on my own personal GitHub page, the link to the repository is https://github.com/oyvindwagner/cimilestone2